Spanish Heritage Learning: What It Is and How to Teach It

 So how can we work this to our advantage when teaching heritage learner students?

-Traditional learning for L2 learners starts with learning the nitty gritty of grammar mechanics and basic vocabulary before tackling analysis of bigger ideas and finally stringing together a holistic understanding of a text.
-For HL students, we actually want to adopt a macro, or top-down, approach, wherein the student begins their textual analysis by absorbing the big ideas first!
 This takes advantage of a HL student’s ability to understand a greater variety of contexts in full force, and grants sections they struggle with a greater use for areas of improvement.
 Although this isn’t too different from the strategy used with upper-level/AP students from most backgrounds, we can use the big picture test as a litmus test for HL learners in contexts where they need more help with grammatical structures or vocabulary for a certain topic.

-Give Students Greater Choice through Project-Based Learning
+Give Spanish Heritage Learners A Greater Choice through Project-Based Learning

 Since HL learners already have serviceable skills in all facets of the Spanish language, then it will pay off deeply to tailor their curriculum to their needs and goals.
 Do they want to learn how to utilize more professional language in order to begin a career they’re interested in within a spanish speaking country?
 Are they longing for a deeper cultural understanding of their ancestry through folklore?
 Do they (like me) want to simply brush up on their regional slang?
 You can tailor projects to take advantage of things they’re familiar with and interested in for a greater sense of motivation!